kernelpanic77/RALF-IMAPclient-Dropbox-API-Integration-/README.md

 # RALF(IMAPclient-Dropbox-API-Integration)
-allows your computer to upload files on your Dropbox account when you send the location of the file through your email
+allows your computer to upload files on your Dropbox account when you send the location of the file through your em

 #HOW TO USE

     clone the repository

+#PYTHON MODULES REQUIRED:

+        pip install dropbox
+        pip install imapclient
+        pip install pyzmail

 1. SETUP AN EMAIL ACCOUNT FOR YOUR SYSTEM , PREFERRABLY AN OUTLOOK ACCOUNT.